aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 	...
 ```

-This will mark any records older than 5 minutes as expired, and the lambda handler will be executed as normal if it is invoked with a matching payload.
+This will mark any records older than 5 minutes as expired, and [your function will be executed as normal if it is invoked with a matching payload](#expired-idempotency-records).

-???+ note "Note: DynamoDB time-to-live field"
+???+ important "Idempotency record expiration vs DynamoDB time-to-live (TTL)"
-    This utility uses **`expiration`** as the TTL field in DynamoDB, as [demonstrated in the SAM example earlier](#required-resources).
+    [DynamoDB TTL is a feature](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html){target="_blank"} to remove items after a certain period of time, it may occur within 48 hours of expiration.

+    We don't rely on DynamoDB or any persistence storage layer to determine whether a record is expired to avoid eventual inconsistency states.

+    Instead, Idempotency records saved in the storage layer contain timestamps that can be verified upon retrieval and double checked within Idempotency feature.

+    **Why?**

+    A record might still be valid (`COMPLETE`) when we retrieved, but in some rare cases it might expire a second later.
+A record could also be [cached in memory](#using-in-memory-cache).
+You might also want to have idempotent transactions that should expire in seconds.

 ### Payload validation